msampathkumar/datadriven/Project Submission Experiment.md

 Also when we take a closer look at the data longitude and latitude details, the precision of data is up to such a level that one can even pin point the location to millimeters.
 As public water pumps are generally not install for every house and kept in open area which is accessible for lots of people, we reduced the precision where it can point location with in meters.

-As for the values used to replace (0, 0), we had to study the how longitude and latitudes are in specific to a region.
+As for the values used to replace (0, 0) with approximate location coordinate values, we had to study the how longitude and latitudes are in specific for a region.
 Here is a plot of how longitude and latitude are in specific to region.
 This chart and code for generating this chart can be seen [Data Analysis][PumpIt02].

 ![Image](https://github.com/msampathkumar/datadriven_pumpit/blob/master/images/LONG_LAT_TRENDS.png?raw=true)

+_Plot: X - Axis, we have Location details, Y - Axis we have coordinates and lines are several approximate stats values related to each regions._

+Notes: Due limited width size of plot this image is only showing 5 X-axis point labels, but there are more point as we can observe from graphs and also from regions data available from [Data Exploration](data_exploration) section.

 Here is the python function used for data transformations